6926 W. Jimmy Court, Nine Mile Falls, Washington 99026

 Inviting 55+ Manufactured Home Community of Sundance Meadows is Outside of Spokane, Washington and Boasts Attractive Residences in a Pretty Setting

 Sundance Meadows is a gated 55+ manufactured home community on the northwestern outskirts of Spokane, Washington.
-At build out, the development should have nearly 200 homes, although fewer less than half that are here so far.
+At build out, the development should have nearly 200 homes.
 This is a rural location, and properties back to hills that are dotted with pine trees.

 Residences are built offsite to state and federal standards and are then permanently placed onto vapor protected concrete foundations.
 As in many newer manufactured home communities, the homes here do not look much different from site built dwellings.
 They have an attached, two car garage, a brick and vinyl exterior, a recessed entry way, a small front porch, plenty of windows and a pitched roof.
 Lawns are nicely landscaped, sidewalks parallel streets.
 Mountain views are standard.

-Prices begin in the low-$300,000s.
-The lot fee is $429 plus $99 per month for water and ewer.
+Current prices begin in the low-$300,000s, but homes come up for sale in the $200,000s.
+The lot fee is about $499 plus $99 per month for water and ewer.
 Please verify these prices with a Realtor as they may change.

 The on-site manager ensures that Sundance Meadows is well-run and well-maintained.
 Amenities include a very nice clubhouse with a library, a swimming pool, an exercise center, a fireplace and a gourmet kitchen.
 RV and boat storage are also available.
 Small pets are welcome.
 The 18-hole Sundance Golf Course is just down the street.